PaulVanDev/HoeffdingD/README.md

 The advantage of this statistic lies in the fact that it has more power to detect non-monotonic dependency structures compared to other more common measures (Pearson, Kendall, Spearman)

 Implementation in python was not existing and the algorithm presents an  O(n2) complexity.
-We propose here an effcient implementation in python3.
+We propose here an effecient implementation in python3.